 Competency 1 Demonstrates ethical and professional behavior Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Use all available resources to make ethical choices.
-Use supervision and consultation appropriately.
-Other: (To be identified by student)
+Use all available resources to make ethical choices (NASW Code of Ethics, laws & regulations, models for decision making, standards for research, and other codes as appropriate).
+Use supervision and consultation to guide professional judgment and behavior.
+Use reflection and self- regulation to manage personal values & maintain professionalism in practice situations.

-Competency 2 Engages diversity and difference in practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 2 Engages diversity and difference in practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply theories of human behavior and the social environment (including caring theory), and other multidisciplinary theoretical frameworks to engage different client systems.
-Other: (To be identified by student)
+Apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients & constituencies.

 Competency 3 Advances human rights and social, economic, and environmental justice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
 With whom will you do it?
 How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply strategies that advance human rights and social, economic, and environmental justice through political and legislative advocacy.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply strategies that advance human rights and social, economic, and environmental justice at the individual and system levels.

-Competency 4 Engages in practice-informed research and research-informed practice.
+Competency 4 Engages in practice- informed research and research-informed practice.
+Use and translate research evidence to inform and improve practice, policy, and service delivery.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply critical thinking to engage analysis of quantitative and qualitative research methods and findings.

-Engage in practice-informed research.

-Other: (To be identified by student)

 Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrates policy advocacy skills (at the agency or community level) such as developing a strategy, analyzing stakeholders, networking and developing coalitions, educating, persuading, and negotiating to achieve an outcome that advances social, economic, or environmental justice.
-Other: (To be identified by student)